St. Paul's Episcopal Church (Magnolia Springs, Alabama)

-St. Paul's Episcopal Church, also known as St. Paul's Episcopal Chapel, is an historic Carpenter Gothic church located at 14755 Oak Avenue, in Magnolia Springs, Alabama.
+St. Paul's Episcopal Church, also known as St. Paul's Episcopal Chapel, is an historic Carpenter Gothic church located at 14755 Oak Avenue, in Magnolia Springs, Alabama, United States.
 On September 25, 1988, it was added to the National Register of Historic Places.

+Land was donated for the church in the 1890s after devout residents held services in their homes and invited preachers from nearby towns.
+However, the construction lagged due to insufficient funds before construction began in 1901 and the church was consecrated by Bishop Robert Woodward Barnwell in 1902.
+The church was nearly destroyed by a hurricane in 1916 and was the only church in Magnolia Springs for nearly fifty years.

 It is also included in the Magnolia Springs Historic District, as a contributing building.